Airconnex/aeropage-wordpress/readme.txt

 === Changelog ===
 3.1.1
-* Changed the 10-min auto sync to hourly sync
+* Updates to the Auto Sync interval

 3.1.0
 * Sync by batch to avoid the 504 errors